-Free Wet Bar Plan:
+Free Bar Plan:

 This free bar plan is a simple home wet bar design offered as a FREE sample of our home bar project plans.
 It consists of a simple base support framework, a “wet bar” drink prep work space and bar top with beer gutter.
-Assembly is easy and the home bar can be used for permanent or as a semi portable bar.
+Assembly is easy and this home bar can be used for permanent or as a semi portable bar.
 Review the suggested materials and tools, watch the video, then proceed to the easy assembly steps below.

 Free bar plan recommended materials: